human-conditions/yodrew.github.io-original/_pages/darkness.md

 ##### intro

 Blackout blind fabric is plastic-coated to seal tiny holes in the weave.
 Like anything, fabric quality varies greatly.
 Light still leaks through the surface of some fabric.
-Here is how to test it.

-Use a high-power flashlight too bright to look directly into, like a big Mag-Lite or tactical flashlight.
+Test fabric using a high-power flashlight, like a big Mag-Lite or tactical flashlight.
 Get a sample of fabric big enough to cover the flashlight's lens twice.
 Test the flashlight to make sure it works.
 Tightly tape one layer of fabric over the lens with lightproof tape, then another.
 Put it by your bed.
-Quickly darken your sleeping room as well as possible with blankets, cardboard, foil, etc, and go to sleep.
-After waking, before looking directly at any light sources, point the flashlight at your eyes and turn it on for a few seconds.
+Darken your sleeping room as well as possible with blankets, cardboard, foil, etc, and go to sleep.

+After waking, keep your eyes closed.
+Grab the flashlight and point it at your eyes.
+Open them and turn it on for a few seconds.
 You should see no light.
+If you see light, the fabric is unacceptable.
 Turn off flashlight to prevent burning.
-If you see light, the fabric is unacceptable.
 Remove one layer of fabric.
+Turn on flashlight.
 If you now see light, then use two layers of that fabric.
 If you still see no light, you have found excellent blackout fabric you can use in one layer.
 Please let me know the brand.
 Blackout fabric that works perfectly in one layer is rare.

 If buying a complete rollerblind, buy from an established local blind shop that cannot easily escape dissatisfied customers.
 Do not buy on the internet, regardless of price, guarantees, or reviews on (fake) review sites.
 (Yes, I learned this the hard way).
 Buy only well-known, internationally distributed brands (which generally cause the least complaints).
 Get a guarantee of absolute lightproofness of the entire installation.
-Tell them you will be testing it with high-tech equipment.
-That is, with human eyes that have had three days to adjust to darkness.
+Tell them you will be testing it with advanced sensors.
+That is, with eyes that have had three days to adjust to darkness.

-Some fabric has toxic PVC (polyvinyl chloride) coatings.
+Some blackout fabric has toxic PVC (polyvinyl chloride) coatings.
 Get full disclosure of material content.
 The specifications of one product I looked at stretched to three pages.
 But still, under "coating", the manufacturer divulged merely one word: "polymer".
 This is another word for plastic.
 This could have meant PVC, so I did not buy it.
 It's too bad.
 Later I found out they use the industry standard, acrylic foam.

 Search for PVC-free blackout blinds and blackout fabric.
 A handful of companies make blinds for traveling (especially with children).
 Some sell the fabric they use by the meter.

-Below, I describe four methods to make blinds: roller, velcro, plastic, and foil.
-The rollerblind is most recognizable.
+Plastic can be reused, even traveled with.
+It is the easiest and quickest method.
+Foil is for one-time use, easiest to get materials for, very cheap, quick, and only a little tricky to make.
+Its PVC tape is toxic.
+So only use if really pinched for time, money, or material availability.

+The velcro blind is easier to make (difficulty: 2), almost as easy to operate, good looking if unconventional.
+Uninstalling it may damage paint.

+The rollerblind is hardest to make.
 For ease of fabrication and low cost, it has borders of heavy paper instead of aluminum or wood.
 It operates easily and looks good.
 It works with or without a vent.
 Making it takes patience and precision (difficulty level: 3 out of 5).
-The velcro blind is easier to make (difficulty: 2), almost as easy to operate, good looking if unconventional, but harder to remove.
-Plastic cover can be reused, even traveled with.
-It is the easiest and quickest method.
-Foil cover is for one-time use, easiest to get materials for, very cheap, quick, only a little tricky to make, and its PVC tape is toxic.
-So only use if really pinched for time, money, or material availability.

-If your room's air supply comes through your window, attach a lightproof vent to blind near the top.
-Attach it to the outside of the blind if there is space for it.
+If your room's air supply comes through your window, attach a lightproof vent to the blind near the top.
+Attach it to the back of the blind if the window is deep enough to allow it.
 Test position of vent before cutting a slot for it to make sure it clears the window frame and handles.
 If your supply and return air pass through your window, use two lightproof vents, one near the top and one near the bottom of a blind.

 Some casement windows leave no space for a blind or vent because they are flush with the wall and open inwardly on hinges.
 In this case, either:

 1. build a deep-set frame around window to attach blind to
 2. sew a velcro blind into the shape of a box so it attaches to the wall but then sticks out enough to allow the window to open behind it and contain a [*helix vent*](/air#helix-vent).
-3. remove window temporarily and replace it with a solid panel of wood of the same size with a slot cut in it for vent.
+3. remove the window temporarily and replace it with a solid panel of wood of the same size with a slot cut in it for vent.
 See hard panel section below.

-I will list the methods from quickest and cheapest to slowest and most expensive (in terms of both money and time).

 ##### lesson